Table of Contents

 The three most common causes for tires to have uneven or premature tire tread wear are;

-Wheel misalignment or warn tie rods/ ball joints.
+- Wheel misalignment or worn tie rods/ ball joints.

 If you don’t see uneven tread wear but the tread doesn’t look as deep as it did when they were new tires, this can still be a safety concern.
 The depth of the tread is very important to maintain traction during bad weather conditions.

-The force of the car in motion can cause this tread to slip off of the road surface.
+- The force of the car in motion can cause this tread to slip off the road surface.

 Snow or water on the road has to be channeled through the little tread gaps at a high volume when the tire is rolling over these substances.
 As the tread depth wears down the gaps decrease and reduces the space for the water to exit from under the tire.

 Depending on the worn tire tread depth, at a certain speed, the water will no longer fit into the tread groove because of the speed and reduced space in the groove.
 The tire will begin to ride up on the water surface.